enheragu/multiespectral_correction/README.md

 ## Scripts available:

-- [ ] `review_image_corresp_handeye.py`: This tool lets you match manually corresponding pairs of points between images.
+- [ ] `00_review_image_corresp_handeye.py`: This tool lets you match manually corresponding pairs of points between images (one LWIR and its corresponding RGB image).
-- [ ] `review_image_corresp_descriptor.py`: This tool lets you check corresponding pairs of points between images making use of image point descriptors. (not working well at all)
+- [ ] `01_computeImageMovement.py`: Making use of optical flow computes the transform between contiguous RGB images.
-- [ ] `compute_image_corresopndance.py`: Making use of the point-matching-pairs from any of the previous scripts it computes the transformation needed to match one of the images to the other one.
+- [ ] `02_computeMultiespectralDistortionFactor.py`: The transform between LWIR and RGB images should be some function of the transform between contiguous RGB images.
+This computes that factor along with other useful data.
-- [ ] `project_images.py`: Small script that projects both images (in its original and in its corrected version) to check the changes.
-It includes an alpha selector.
+- [ ] `03_project_images.py`: Small script to debug the correction projecting images over its corrected/non-corrected pairs.

 ## Toolchain